 Andrew Johnston, District 2

-The desire to continue the tradition of community improvement and service set forth by his predecessors inspired Andrew to serve the Glendale, Poplar Grove and Fairpark neighborhoods.
-During his time in Poplar Grove, the Community Council successfully advocated for better crosswalk crossings, neighborhood art and refounded the annual Poplar Grove Night Out Against Crime as the renamed “Groove In The Grove” Community Celebration.
+Prior to being elected to the City Council, Andrew served six years on the Poplar Grove Community Council including two terms as Chair.
+During his time in Poplar Grove, the Community Council successfully advocated for better crosswalk crossings, neighborhood art and founded the annual “Groove in the Grove” Night Out Against Crime celebration held the first Tuesday of August.

 In 2019, Andrew was reelected to a second term by District Two residents and in January 2020, Andrew was elected by his peers to serve as Council Vice Chair.
 Currently, Andrew also sits on the Utah League of Cities and Towns Legislative Policy Committee and in 2018, was appointed by Governor Gary R. Herbert to serve on the Utah State Commission on Housing Affordability.

 A Licensed Clinical Social Worker, Andrew has spent nearly 20 years working with issues of homelessness, mental health and addiction in both Utah and Maine.
 A graduate of both Bowdoin College in Brunswick, Maine and the University of Utah, his professional experience spans various non-profit agencies including Youth Alternatives Inc., Intermountain Healthcare and Volunteers of America Utah.
 His career has been defined by accepting challenges to bring opportunity to some of society’s most marginalized residents and he views public service on the Salt Lake City Council as another avenue in providing more opportunities.